BetterMuSeek

 The Nut: The nut width of 1.63″ may not suit players who prefer wider string spacing

-To read about more 12-string guitar history click here.
+To read more about 12-string guitar history, click here.

 FAQs